 The life of George Washington Carver, the distinguished African American educator, scientist, researcher, humanitarian, and artist epitomizes the value he placed on education.
 His search for education amidst racial discrimination and segregated schools resulted in a 20- year journey in Missouri, Kansas, and Iowa, where he completed Bachelor's and Master's Degrees in Agriculture at Iowa State College (Iowa State University).
-Carver served as an educator and mentor at Tuskegee Institute for nearly 47 years and become a role model for students across many generations.
+Carver served as an educator and mentor at Tuskegee Institute (now Tuskegee University) for nearly 47 years and become a role model for students across many generations.

-Last updated: May 13, 2020
+Last updated: December 2, 2020